mustberuss/patentsview/api-changes-2021.md

         "request).
 Try slimming down your field list and trying again."
 10. If possible, suppress api-changes-2021.md from producing docs/api-changes-2021.html
 11. Clean up utils.R I hadn't noticed until writting test-utils.R that only to_singular is used by the package.  to_plural() isn't used, it's a hold over from a failed attempt at making the endpoints singular.
-12. A followup is probably in order for the [rOpenSci blog post](https://ropensci.org/blog/2017/09/19/patentsview/) There's an unlinked vignette that reworks the code so it "works" using the new version of the api.
-README.md's link should be changed if there is a new post.
+12. A followup is probably in order for the [rOpenSci blog post](https://ropensci.org/blog/2017/09/19/patentsview/) There's an unlinked [vignette](articles/ropensci_blog.html) that reworks the code so it "works" using the new version of the api.
+README.Rmd's link should be changed if there is a new post.

 ## Questions
 1. Should we bump the version number to 0.4.0 or 1.0.0?
 The API key alone quarantees that the package won't be backward compatible.